aubreypwd/wp-extend/plugins/simple-caching-engine/README.md

 # How can I reset the entire cache for all posts?

 The easiest way to do this is to deactivate the plugin (which will delete all cached `.html` files), and then re-activate.

-Note: The cache will also be entirely reset when you update another plugin.